alangomes7/StudySystem/README.md

-# studentJPA
+# Study System API

-This project is a simple RESTful API for managing students, built with Spring Boot and JPA.
+This project is a simple RESTful API for managing students, professors, classes, and subscriptions, built with Spring Boot and JPA.

 ## Prerequisites